Rust Converter & Primer

 TEMPERATURE RANGE, USE & STORAGE

 Neutrarust 661® should not be applied to cold metal below 5°C or hot metal above 40°C. But will withstand temperatures between -40°C and 60°C when dried hard.
 Store between 5°C and 35°C. Not to be used or stored outside of recommended temperatures.
-Shelf life approx. 12 months.
+Use within 12 months of opening.
 Replace cap after use.
 Use in adequately ventilated area.
 Gloves and goggles are recommended.
 Do not store in direct sunlight.

 DRYING TIMES – Each Coat Touch dry—summer approx. 15 minutes, winter approx. 45 minutes.
 Between coats: summer and winter approx. 12 hours.
 Protect from rain during drying!